-National Mutt Day is dedicated to the most amazing, cute, loyal animals – ordinary mutts, that is, mixed breed dogs.
-The holiday is celebrated every year on July 31st.
-The mission of the holiday is to motivate people to take dogs from shelters, give them care and love.
-It is the mongrels with their devotion that make our life kinder, cleaner, brighter, they deserve attention, so National Mutt Day is celebrated twice a year – also on December 2.
+National Mutt Day is dedicated to the most amazing, cute, and loyal animals – ordinary mutts, or mixed breed dogs.
+The holiday is celebrated on July 31st.
+Its mission is to motivate people to adopt dogs from shelters and give them care and love.
+It is the mongrels with their devotion that make our life kinder, cleaner, and brighter.
+They deserve attention, so National Mutt Day is celebrated twice a year – also on December 2.

 - Dogs accept and love their owners and the power of that love is indescribable.

-- Thanks to the mixing of genes, mongrels cope with diseases more easily and endure other difficulties and trials more easily.
-In other words, as a result of mixing genes, the animal receives healthier and stronger genes.
+- Thanks to the mixing of genes, mongrels cope with diseases and endure other difficulties and trials more easily.

 - Mutts, according to statistics, live longer, get sick less and, of course, deserve love and care.

-If you have the opportunity, take a dog from the shelter, there are a lot of pets that need a person.
-Become a volunteer and help the shelter, donate money or time – whatever you have.
-Volunteer work is incredibly important – you can walk the dogs, play with them.
-Even this will favorably affect the fate of animals.
+If you have the opportunity, take a dog from the shelter, there are a lot of pets that need an owner.
+Become a volunteer and help at the shelter, donate money or time – whatever you have.
+Volunteer work is incredibly important – you can walk the dogs and play with them.
+Even this will favorably affect the fate of these animals.